How to hide rows in a SharePoint list

 - … and below is the same list with two rows hidden as I am logged in as another user.

-To hide rows in classical lists (Tasks, Contacts, Calendar, Announcements, Links, etc.), you also need to break the inheritance for rows.
+To hide rows in classic lists (Tasks, Contacts, Calendar, Announcements, Links, etc.), you also need to break the inheritance for rows.
 However, they way you do this is a bit different since classical lists do not have the “i” information panel on the right side like modern custom lists do.
 Let me show you an example of how you would be hiding a row in a Task List.

 - Click on the checkbox next to a task you want to hide or set unique permissions for.
 Then click on ellipsis, ellipsis again, then Share